chbeu/chbeu.github.io/content/service/pc_cochair.md

 headless: true

 # Order that this section appears on the page.
-weight: 10
+weight: 15

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Service to the Community'
+title: PC Co-Chair #'Service to the Community'
-subtitle: PC Co-Chair
+#subtitle: PC Co-Chair

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format